docentDavid/front-end-development/README.md

 ### 1. Starting Point

 Set up a new project or continue working in the existing ACME project.
+(You can download the code from the branch - week-3).
 Fetch the product data from the Fake Store API and insert it into the products table in Supabase.
 Retrieve the following data from the API: id, title, price, description & category.
 (Leave out the images for now).
 After importing, you will have a populated database to work with.

+If this doesn't work, I included the SQL code whioch you can use to create the table and insert the data.

 ### 2. From Fetch to Axios